Tribal Health Improvement Program (T-HIP) Manual

 Eligible Members are those who meet the following criteria:

-• Is an American Indian/Alaska Native;
+- An American Indian/Alaska Native;

-• Is Indian Health Service (IHS) eligible;
+- Indian Health Service (IHS) eligible;

-• Lives within the exterior reservation boundaries; and
+- Lives within the exterior reservation boundaries; and

-• Has not opted out of T-HIP.
+- Has not opted-out of T-HIP.

 End of Eligible Members Chapter